Karlos Dansby: Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

-The Arizona Cardinals selected Dansby in the second round (33rd overall) of the 2004 NFL Draft.
+The Arizona Cardinals selected Dansby in the second round (33rd overall) of the 2004 NFL draft.
 Dansby was the third linebacker drafted in 2004.

 On August 4, 2004, the Arizona Cardinals signed Dansby to a four-year, $3.95 million contract that includes a signing bonus of $2.45 million.

 Throughout training camp, Dansby competed to be a starting outside linebacker against Levar Woods.
 Head coach Dennis Green named Dansby the backup outside linebacker to start the regular season in 2004, behind Levar Woods and James Darling.

 He started in the Arizona Cardinals' season-opener at the St. Louis Rams and made two solo tackles in their 17–10 loss.
 On September 26, 2004, Dansby earned his first career start after surpassing Levar Woods on the Cardinals' depth chart.
 Dansby recorded four combined tackles and made his first career sack on quarterback Michael Vick during a 6–3 loss at the Atlanta Falcons in Week 3.
 In Week 7, he recorded two combined tackles, two pass deflections, and made his first career interception during a 25–17 victory against the Seattle Seahawks.
 On November 14, 2004, Dansby recorded five solo tackles, deflected a pass, and made two sacks on quarterback Kurt Warner before exiting in the fourth quarter of the Cardinals' 17–14 victory against the New York Giants in Week 10.
 He was inactive during the Cardinals' Week 11 loss at the Carolina Panthers due to a neck injury he sustained the previous week.
 In Week 13, he collected a season-high seven solo tackles in a 26–12 loss at the Detroit Lions.
 Dansby finished his rookie season in 2004 with 60 combined tackles (43 solo), five sacks, five pass deflections, an interception, and a forced fumble in 15 games and 11 starts.